AashishBanwari/AashishBanwari/README.md

 - **Programming:** Knowledgeable in Python, particularly with pandas and numpy for data analysis.

-I thrive on transforming raw data into actionable insights and improving business outcomes through meticulous data analysis.
-Check out my projects and feel free to connect for collaboration!

 🔬 Skills:
   - Data Cleaning, Modeling, Visualization
   - ETL (Multiple Sources)